nicolas-yan/nicolas-yan.github.io/_posts/2016-10-02-automated-inequality.md

 date: 2016-10-02
 ---

-I wrote this article for the Fall 2016 edition of the *Harvard Political Review*.
+I wrote this piece for the Fall 2016 edition of the *Harvard Political Review*.
 Please click [here](https://harvardpolitics.com/world/automation/) for a link to the original article.

 ---